jocelyn-ong/jocelyn-ong.github.io-old/_posts/2016-11-01-predicting-IMDb-ratings.md

 I wish we could have trained our model on a bigger and more varied training set.
 (Recall: we only worked on the all-time 250 movies on IMDB for this project.)
 I did try to get more information - I managed to get more movied IDs but it took too long to pull some of the other information.
 Maybe I'll try it out when I get a more powerful machine.

 ## Until Next Time
 I hope you enjoyed reading about movies (I'd rather just watch them), and I do hope I'll have time to work on those next steps!
-Meanwhile, take a look at the detailed code for this project on [Github](https://github.com/jocelyn-ong/ga-dsi/blob/master/projects/projects-weekly/project-06/project-6-jocelyn-ong.ipynb){:target="_blank"}.
+Meanwhile, [take a look at the detailed code for this project here](http://bit.ly/2g0mnWg){:target="_blank"}.